Silver nanoparticle: Multiple drug resistance

 A major cause for the ineffectiveness of current chemotherapy treatments is multiple drug resistance which can arise from several mechanisms.

 Nanoparticles can provide a means to overcome MDR.
 In general, when using a targeting agent to deliver nanocarriers to cancer cells, it is imperative that the agent binds with high selectivity to molecules that are uniquely expressed on the cell surface.
 Hence NPs can be designed with proteins that specifically detect drug resistant cells with overexpressed transporter proteins on their surface.
 A pitfall of the commonly used nano-drug delivery systems is that free drugs that are released from the nanocarriers into the cytosol get exposed to the MDR transporters once again, and are exported.
 To solve this, 8 nm nanocrystalline silver particles were modified by the addition of trans-activating transcriptional activator (TAT), derived from the HIV-1 virus, which acts as a cell-penetrating peptide (CPP).
 Generally, AgNP effectiveness is limited due to the lack of efficient cellular uptake; however, CPP-modification has become one of the most efficient methods for improving intracellular delivery of nanoparticles.
 Once ingested, the export of the AgNP is prevented based on a size exclusion.
 The concept is simple: the nanoparticles are too large to be effluxed by the MDR transporters, because the efflux function is strictly subjected to the size of its substrates, which is generally limited to a range of 300-2000 Da.
 Thereby the nanoparticulates remain insusceptible to the efflux, providing a means to accumulate in high concentrations.

+Other mechanisms by which silver nanoparticles circumvent MDR include interference with viral replication, prevention of viral fusion with the host cell membrane, direct attachment to virions, and lysing of virions.